SaaS Scalability Strategies: Executive Guide for Scaling to 1 Million+ Users

 The Scaling Toolkit: Key Technologies and Strategies

-Scaling Up vs. Scaling Out: Why You Can't Just Buy a Bigger Server
+Scaling Up vs. Horizontal Scaling: Why You Can't Just Buy a Bigger Server

 There are two fundamental ways to increase an application’s capacity: